bmmalone/pyllars/README.md

 * `ssh_utils`.
 Utilities for distributing jobs across a cluster, etc., using password-less SSH.

+* `suppress_stdout_stderr`.
+A context manager for suppressing stdout and stderr.
+    This is useful for calls into compiled C/Fortran where the standard logging mechanisms do not work well.

 * `utils`.
 Utilities for working with built-in python types, simple file system operations, as well as a variety of other utilities.
 Many of the functions